Skip to content

 Apart from the West coast, ARs are known as atmospheric water vapor transport.

-With a $20 million grant from the California Department of Water Resources, rollout of the $31 million Advanced Quantitative Precipitation Information (AQPI) system began in 2018 with a Sonoma County station installation, followed by one in San Jose.
-By this Thanksgiving, East Bay will be online and by 2024, the region will be home to four more stations near dense urban areas — including one in Santa Cruz.
+With a $20 million grant from the California Department of Water Resources (DWR), rollout of the $31 million Advanced Quantitative Precipitation Information (AQPI) system continues.
+The system began in 2018 with a Sonoma County station installation, followed by one in San Jose.
+By December, 2021, East Bay will be online.
+By 2024, the region will be home to four more stations near dense urban areas, including one in Santa Cruz.

 Research meteorologist at the National Oceanic and Atmospheric Administration (NOAA) and AQPI technical lead Robert Cifelli believes the system can reduce the annual cost of flood damage in the SF Bay Area by $60 million if atmospheric rivers can be seen “coming many days in advance, exactly where (they’re) going to hit and how intense (they’re) going to be.”